ericdugg/rancher-terraform-multi-stage/README.md

 - `vault_haproxy_admin_password`

 Nginx is used for the load balancer rather than HAProxy so these variables are not actually used.
 As they are defined under the ansible structure a vault password is still required.
 It is using the default value set for `ansible_vault_password` in `variables.tf`.
 If you wanted to change to your own vault password if you decided to use HAProxy, you need to remove the vault encrypted files under `provision/ansible/group_vars/lbr and lba`.
 Then recreate the vault encrypted files with your updated vault password and set it in `terraform.tfvars`.

+### Outputs
+A number of variables are output for use by the terraform configuration under the `rancher` folder.
+It uses the state from `infrastructure` by setting up a `terraform_remote_state` s3 backend pointing at it.
+The variables exported are:

+- node_ips
+- domain
+- vm_username
+- ssh_key_path
+- cert
+- cert_key
+- rancher_dns_name
+- rancher_api_dns_name